 Sara Shelton Mann Project

-Sarah Shelton Mann will lead the first two classes in this series.
-Beth Graczyk, Alice Gosti and Alia Swersky will continue the trajectory of the work SSM has introduced by synthesizing her workshop material and the work they will be delving deeply into while in residency with each of their own personal processes with Sarah Shelton Mann’s teachings and their own long standing research in dance, improvisation, healing and spirituality.
+Sara Shelton Mann will lead the first two classes in this series.
+Beth Graczyk, Alice Gosti and Alia Swersky will continue the trajectory of the work by synthesizing Sara’s workshop material with the work they will be delving into while in residence with Sara at Velocity.
+Graczyk, Gosti + Swersky bring their own long standing research in dance, improvisation, healing and spirituality.

 Sara Shelton Mann is an already legendary dance artist whose choreography and teaching has played a significant role in shaping contemporary dance performance aesthetics and choreographic process.
 Her protégés (Curtis, Epiphano, Hennessy, Hermesdorf, de Hoyos, Erdman, among many others…) tour internationally.
 Herself a protégé of Alwin Nikolais and Murray Lewis in NYC in the 60s, Sara was also deeply influenced by Contact Improvisation.
 From 1979-96 Sara directed Contraband, a ground breaking troupe of artists working at the leading edges of contemporary dance, performance, ritual, and music.
 She has received 5 Isadora Duncan Awards and was a Guggenheim Fellow in Choreography in 2000.
 Sara collaborated and toured internationally with Guillermo Gomez-Pena 96-99 and has created commissioned work across the US, in Europe and Russia as well as at UC Davis and other universities.
 Sara’s work has been supported by Djerassi Artist in Residence Programs, ODC commissions, NEA, NEFA, SFAC, SFF, Zellerbach Family and Gerbode Foundations.

 Photos: Sheri Cohen by Briana Jones; Sara Shelton Mann by Mark McBeth